Douglas McIlroy

-Malcolm Douglas McIlroy (born 1932) is a mathematician, engineer, and programmer.
+Malcolm Douglas McIlroy (born 1932) is an American mathematician, engineer, and programmer.
 As of 2019 he is an Adjunct Professor of Computer Science at Dartmouth College.

-McIlroy is best known for having originally proposed Unix pipelines and developed several Unix tools, such as spell, diff, sort, join, graph, speak, and tr.
+McIlroy is best known for having originally proposed Unix pipelines and developed several Unix tools, such as echo, spell, diff, sort, join, graph, speak, and tr.
 He was also one of the pioneering researchers of macro processors and programming language extensibility.
 He participated in the design of multiple influential programming languages, particularly PL/I, SNOBOL, ALTRAN, TMG and C++.

 His seminal work on software componentization and code reuse makes him a pioneer of component-based software engineering and software product line engineering.

 Biography

 McIlroy earned his bachelor's degree in engineering physics from Cornell University, and a Ph.D. in applied mathematics from MIT in 1959 for his thesis On the Solution of the Differential Equations of Conical Shells (advisor Eric Reissner).

 He taught at MIT from 1954 to 1958.

 McIlroy joined Bell Laboratories in 1958; from 1965 to 1986 was head of its Computing Techniques Research Department (the birthplace of the Unix operating system), and thereafter was Distinguished Member of Technical Staff.

 From 1967 to 1968, McIlroy also served as a visiting lecturer at Oxford University.

-In 1997, McIlroy retired from Bell Labs, and took a position as an Adjunct Professor in the Dartmouth College Computer Science Department.
+In 1997, McIlroy retired from Bell Labs, and took a position as an adjunct professor in the Dartmouth College Computer Science Department.

 He has previously served the Association for Computing Machinery as national lecturer, Turing Award chairman, member of the publications planning committee, and associate editor for the Communications of the ACM, the Journal of the ACM, and ACM Transactions on Programming Languages and Systems.
 He also served on the executive committee of CSNET.